needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 * Add and remove the accepted values of Field Definitions of the `Selection` type.

 This section explains how to set up a basic scene and script to initialize and use the Unity Assets package with Asset Manager.
-It performs a basic search for all assets of the selected project and displays the results in a simple GUI.
+The script performs a basic search for all assets of the selected project and displays the results in a simple GUI.

 Before you begin, make sure you meet the [prerequisites](prerequisites.md).

 ## Requirements

-To use Assets SDK, you must have a minimum role of [**Asset Manager Viewer**](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles) in the Unity Cloud Project you belong to.
+To use Assets SDK, you must have a minimum role of [**Asset Manager Viewer**](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles) in your Unity Cloud project.

 ## Integrate the package in a Unity project

-To integrate the Unity Cloud Assets package in a Unity project, you must do the following:
+To integrate the Unity Cloud Assets package in a Unity project, do the following:

 * Set up a Unity scene
+* Create an `AssetManager`
 * Create the `PlatformServices`
+* Create the behavior for managing assets
+* Create an interface for all UI scripts

 ### Set up a Unity scene